Jamalam360/discord-github-releases/README.md

 Allows you to send custom Discord messages when a new release is published on GitHub.
-The content of the messages can be much more compelx than the default embeds.
+The content of the messages can be much more complex than the default embeds.

-It is currently very geared towards [Pinguino](https://github.com/JamCoreDiscord/Pinguino), but I hope to make it more generally useful in the future.

 For example, this is the message sent using the default configuration: